Logiqx/wca-ipy/docker/README.md

 PROJECT_NOTEBOOK_VERSION=1.0
 ```

-The custom image can be listed from the command line.
+The custom image can be identified from the command line.

 ```sh
 $ docker image ls wca_notebook